Marks of Suspicion:

 Shame and What It Changes in Writing

 AI shame is different from other forms of writing anxiety.
-Research by Advait Sarkar defines AI shaming as “a social phenomenon in which negative judgements are associated with the use of Artificial Intelligence,” including comparing someone’s work to AI output as disparagement, voicing suspicion to undermine reputation, or blaming poor quality on AI use.
-Being mistaken for a machine is treated as a comment on your character: your effort, your honesty, your seriousness.
-You do not want to be seen as lazy, sneaky, or hollow.
+Research by Advait Sarkar defines AI shaming as “a social phenomenon in which negative judgements are associated with the use of artificial intelligence,” including comparing someone’s work to AI output as disparagement, voicing suspicion to undermine reputation, or blaming poor quality on AI use.
+Being mistaken for a machine is treated as a comment on your character: your effort, your honesty, your seriousness, and your integrity.
+You do not want to be seen as lazy or hollow.
 So you install a detector inside your own head and let it judge in advance.

 This is rational behavior in an environment where authenticity is constantly questioned.
 The rationality makes the problem worse.
 When millions of writers police their own style to avoid shame, the cumulative effect is a fundamental rewriting of what counts as acceptable human expression.
 Here are some mechanisms by which AI shame is changing how humans write: